wanlipu/airflow-de/README.md

 # Project - Data Pipelines with Airflow

-This is part of Udacity Data Engineering Program, and this repository is meant to document my progress towards Data Pipelines with Airflow project completion.

 ## Project Context and Purpose
 A music streaming company, Sparkify, has decided that it is time to introduce more automation and monitoring to their data warehouse ETL pipelines and come to the conclusion that the best tool to achieve this is Apache Airflow.